Hierarchical contagions in the interdependent financial network: Concluding remarks

 We use data extracted from the European Banking Authority to illustrate the interdependency.
 First, we collect 20 classes of external assets mutually holding by 48 banks.
 For the cross-holding, interbank exposures are not available but the aggregated claims are public.
 Then we employ three network reconstruction methods to build the asset/liability cross-holding network.
 Finally, we compute the interdependency matrix.
 The interdependency network is much denser than the direct cross-holding network, showing the complex latent interaction among banks.

 Next we perform macroprudential stress tests for the European banking system, using the adverse scenario in EBA 2018 EU-wide stress test as the initial shock.
 For different reconstructed networks, we illustrate the hierarchical cascades and show that the failure hierarchies are roughly the same except for a few banks, reflecting the overlapping portfolio holding accounts for the majority of defaults.
+In addition, we calculate aggregate vulnerability for the banking system.
+We also display vulnerability rankings for individual banks.
+Our macroprudential stress test provides important information for bank's vulnerabilities.
+The results will form a solid ground for supervision and relevant management actions so as to strengthen their capital planning.

 Clearly the above tests are based on moderate scenario taken by EBA (recalling that they assume GDP in the EU only decreases -1.2\%, -2.2\% and even increases 0.7\% as of 2018, 2019 and 2020 respectively), so that the default threshold must be set to a very high value (i.e. 0.97) to successfully trigger the initial failures.
+If the reverse scenario is more severe (e.g. the real state under COVID-19), the threshold value $\theta$ to trigger an initial failure can be set much smaller.
+In addition, the high sensitivity is also related with the high threshold.
+That is, if a small threshold (e.g. 0.5) can trigger an initial failure, the scope of optional thresholds could be much wider.
+For example, maybe we can choose 0.5, 0.6, 0.7 as threshold values to see the differences of cascade hierarchies.
 Nonetheless, we emphasize that understanding the interdependency network and the hierarchy of the cascades can help to improve policy intervention and implement rescue strategy.